Arden University: Programmes

 The university offers both undergraduate and postgraduate degree programmes up to Masters and MBA level in a variety of subjects.
 As of 2019, these include business and management, computing and IT, criminology, data analytics, finance, graphic design, health and social care, human resource management, law, marketing, psychology, and tourism.

 Several of Arden's degree courses have additional accreditation by professional bodies, including the Chartered Institute of Marketing, Chartered Management Institute, British Psychological Society, and Association for Project Management.
 Arden University is also a member of the Association to Advance Collegiate Schools of Business.

 Arden University's courses can be studied both full-time and part-time and are delivered either as distance learning and entirely online or as blended learning which combines online and face-to-face class tuition at one of its study campuses.
-The university has UK campus locations in Birmingham, Leeds and Manchester, as well as three in London at Ealing, Tower Hill, and Holborn.
+The university has UK campus locations in Birmingham, Leeds, Manchester and Nottingham, as well as three in London at Ealing, Tower Hill, and Holborn.
 Arden also delivers and awards several undergraduate and postgraduate degrees in Berlin on the campus of University of Applied Sciences Europe.